Adya-Mishra/Rule-Engine-With-AST/README.md

 This project implements a **Rule Engine** that utilizes an **Abstract Syntax Tree (AST)** to evaluate complex rules based on user-defined conditions.
 The engine allows users to define rules using logical operators and conditions, store these rules in a MySQL database, and evaluate them against specific attributes.

+## Live Demo

+You can check out the deployed version of the app here: [Rule Engine with AST - Live App]([https://your-deployed-app-link](https://rule-engine-with-ast.streamlit.app/))

 ## Features

 - **AST Representation**: Construct and visualize rules using an AST.